-Please use the form below to let us know about any zoning complaint to our Office of Plannint & Zoning, and Community Development, such as junk and/or inoperable vehicles, tall grass/weeds, general debris/garbage, boat/camper location, parking vehicles in a yard, etc. If you have any questions before completing this form, contact Administrative Assistant, Laura Waczovszky at 513.752.6262 and selecting option #7 or contact Planning & Zoning Assistant, Kristin Cannon at 513.947.2007.
+Please use the form below to let us know about any zoning complaint to our Office of Plannint & Zoning, and Community Development, such as junk and/or inoperable vehicles, tall grass/weeds, general debris/garbage, boat/camper location, parking vehicles in a yard, etc. If you have any questions before completing this form, contact Planning & Zoning Administrator, Eddie McCarthy at 513.752.6262 and selecting option #7 or contact Planning & Zoning Assistant, Kristin Cannon at 513.947.2007.

 Pierce Township Zoning Resolution includes the following possible complaints: